 Alexandria Ocasio-Cortez beat the Democratic machine.
-Now she's helping other candidates do the same
+Now she's helping other candidates do the same.

 “He’s still a traitor,” she says.

 In a national context, Ocasio-Cortez’s victory was an exception.
 She was the first and to date only primary challenger to defeat a Democratic incumbent in a federal race this year.
 But in New York her victory was only the latest outgrowth of years of frustration with the state’s dysfunctional and corruption-riddled political establishment.
 New York may be the nation’s second-biggest blue state, but Albany has been a place where progressive policy goes to die and Democratic lawmakers go to jail.
 The result was that when progressives woke up in November 2016 to the reality of a Trump presidency, they didn’t just get mad at Republicans—they got angry at a state government they felt had betrayed down.
-Newly energized activists, exasperated with everything from the signal system on the subway to rent hikes and a failure to sufficiently safeguard reproductive rights, have increasingly trained their ire on fellow Democrats—people like Peralta; Gov. Andrew Cuomo; and the Queens Democratic party boss, Crowley.
+Newly energized activists, exasperated with everything from the signal system on the subway to rent hikes and a failure to sufficiently safeguard reproductive rights, have increasingly trained their ire on fellow Democrats—people like Peralta; Gov. Andrew Cuomo; and the Queens Democratic Party boss, Crowley.

 What’s happening in New York in some ways reflects the larger struggle playing out within the Democratic Party, in which progressive insurgents frustrated with the pace of change have taken the fight to lawmakers they believe are holding the party back.

 But nowhere is that frustration more pronounced or more concentrated than in Trump’s backyard, and Ocasio-Cortez’s home turf, an overwhelmingly Democratic district that’s home to three of the eight renegade state senators who composed the IDC.
 Ocasio-Cortez’s win was powered, in part, by the support of anti-IDC activists, and she slammed the group at town halls and in interviews throughout the campaign.
-Days after her primary victory, she marched alongside Ramos at a immigrants-rights parade in Queens and used her email list to recruit volunteers for another challenger in the Bronx.
-Now that her race is effectively over—her election in November is more or less a formality—Ocasio-Cortez is using her new cachet to bolster likeminded challengers to the Democratic establishment.
+Days after her primary victory, she marched alongside Ramos at an immigrant rights parade in Queens and used her email list to recruit volunteers for another challenger in the Bronx.
+Now that her race is effectively over—her election in November is more or less a formality—Ocasio-Cortez is using her new cachet to bolster like-minded challengers to the Democratic establishment.

 The IDC was able to exist and thrive for seven years in New York in part because betrayal and corruption were already the lifeblood of New York politics.

-Note: Correction: An earlier version of this article misstated Ramos’ age.